chriskhawaja/office365admin/README.md

 We can also delete Adele's profile by selecting the "Delete user" option on her profile
 - Deleting her account will unassign her license and make it available to others
-- We can also give other users access to her OneDrive files and emal
+- We can also give other users access to her OneDrive files and email

   ![image](https://github.com/chriskhawaja/office365admin/assets/153021794/aa87166b-bd65-437b-a26e-a9c323ec97f1)